Historic Fredericksburg, Virginia

-One of the reasons that Fredericksburg has had such a long and interesting history is its strategic location at the falls of the Rappahannock River.
-To the Indians, the falls were favorite fishing and hunting grounds.
+One of the reasons that historic Fredericksburg, Virginia has had such a long and interesting history is its strategic location at the falls of the Rappahannock River.
+To the natives, the falls were favorite fishing and hunting grounds.
 To Virginia’s early settlers, the fall line was the colony’s first frontier.
 Just below the falls of the Rappahannock River, the town of Fredericksburg prospered as a frontier river port.
 The town’s importance grew with increased river traffic.
 In 1728, it became an official inland port.
 Tobacco trade brought prosperity.

 Perhaps it was its proximity to George Washington’s boyhood home or maybe it was its safe distance from the Colonial government in Williamsburg, but Fredericksburg contributed heavily to the American cause in the Revolutionary War.
 Munitions were manufactured here; five generals left their families here to fight; and Fredericksburg fortunes were devoted to the fight.
 Thomas Jefferson and others met in 1777 in Fredericksburg to draft the Virginia Statute of Religious Freedom.